-The deadline is February 15th, 2013.
-Remember, that each transcript is reviewed by our registrar which takes time.
-So if you can get your application in a few weeks prior to the deadline date it is better for everyone.
+The deadline is February 15, 2015.
+Remember that each transcript is reviewed by our registrar, which takes time.
+If you can get your application in a few weeks prior to the deadline date it is better for everyone.

 What must be submitted with the application?

-All applicants must submit an application form online; a personal statement, a resume, two letters of recommendation (two academic (preferred) or one from an academic reference and one from an employment-related reference); transcripts from ALL previously attended institutions of higher education; GRE scores; international students must also submit TOEFL scores; and a non-refundable $50.00 application fee to:
+All applicants must submit an application form online; a personal statement; a resume; two letters of recommendation (two academic recommendations are preferred, or one from an academic reference and one from an employment-related reference); transcripts from ALL previously attended institutions of higher education; GRE scores; and TOEFL scores (international students only).

 School of Graduate Studies

 27th Street at Seventh Avenue

 Yes, it is one of the many elements that informs us about the potential of the applicant to succeed at graduate level research and writing.
 We are less interested in your math score than we are in the verbal and the writing component.
 The GRE score should be mailed to us directly from the source – the report code for FIT School of Graduate Studies is 5199.
 Further information about the test can be found on the website: www.gre.org

 If I am an International Student, can I apply to the program?

 Yes, we have welcomed many International Students over the past 20 years.
 Along with the GRE, the TOEFL test is required to demonstrate proficiency in English.
 The test scores should be sent directly to FIT from the Educational Testing Service.
 We will not accept scores sent by the student.
 Other issues, such as visa status should be discussed in advance with our International Student Office.